July 1, 2025

 With each grant, you’ll be writing a film proposal for each application, and it’s easy to lose track of files, deadlines, and correspondences.
 Get organized.
 Put together a spreadsheet that accounts for due dates, file locations, contacts, and notes.

 Most grant applications are strict on deadlines, so be sure to have those locked down so a schedule slip-up doesn’t disqualify you.
+Additionally, make sure you are aware of any fees associated with applying, and check into if yourself or your project meets the request for a waiver.

-2. Do your research and know your audience
+Do your research and know your audience

-When you’re tackling a large number of applications, it’s easy to fall into a plug-and-chug template sourced from the Internet or your own brain.
-Just remember — these committees get tons of applicants.
-When they’re sifting through, it can be an immediate red flag to see the same old proposal.
-They’re easier to spot than you think.
+When you’re tackling a large number of applications, it’s easy to fall into using a standardized template sourced from the Internet or pulling from your existing drafts.
+Just remember—these committees get many applicants.

-Go the extra step.
+Go the extra step:

 1. Research who is on these boards and what their background is.
 Networking is a key part of the entertainment industry.
 Depending on the case, it can be beneficial to reach out to these members or see if you have any close connections that can advocate for your project.